danjac/localhub/README.md

 > ./docker-compose up [-d]

-To run Django commands through docker:
+To run Django management commands through docker:

-> ./docker-compose django ./manage.py
+> ./scripts/manage [...]

 To run unit tests:

-> ./docker-compose django pytest
+> ./scripts/runtests [...]

 ### Deployment

 Localhub is currently configured to deploy to Heroku.
 A PostgreSQL and Redis buildpack are required to run the Heroku instances.
 Production emails require Mailgun.
 Assets and user uploaded media share a single S3 bucket.

-Ansible roles have been included to run unit tests, build and deploy assets to S3, and deploy to Heroku.

 To set up Heroku containerized deployment: